Skip to content

 Disable Prevent cross-site tracking feature from Safari Privacy Preferences window

-It will immediately disable the Privacy Report feature on the Safari Mac browser.
+It will immediately disable the Privacy Report feature.
 If you launch the Privacy Report, then it will ask to enable the Prevent cross-site tracking option.

 Privacy Report and Start Page with Prevent Cross Site Tracking